 Depending on how you configure your risk policies in PingOne, the response could return a risk score, a risk level such as high, medium, or low, and recommended actions to take, such as mitigation against bots.

-For more information, refer to PingOne Protect > How it Works \Box .
+Learn more in PingOne Protect > How it Works ☑.